pasiasty/cocoder/README.md

 ### Execution environment

-The execution environment for user provided code is ran in docker container.
+The execution environment for user provided code is ran in a docker container.
 The image of this container can be found in the [Dockerfile](Dockerfile) in this project.
 The updates of this file **are not** performed automatically.
 In order to propagate such changes you should do the following things:

 1. Build new image locally: `docker build . -t mpasek/cocoder-executor:latest`
 1. Push it to dockerhub: `docker image push mpasek/cocoder-executor:latest`